-- Attend a membership class.
-Our membership classes introduce you to to our church structure, our church covenant, and our theological distinctives.
-Membership classes are held during our Sunday school time once per quarter.
+- Attend Starting Point.
+Our membership seminar is called Starting Point and is a luncheon format.
+Starting Point introduces you to to our church structure, our church covenant, and our theological distinctives.
+Starting Point is held once per quarter.

 - Join the church.
 Members join our church after a Sunday morning service.
 You’ll have the opportunity to share your testimony with the congregation–if you’d like–and we’ll covenant together on serving the body and supporting you in your walk with the Lord.